sinhapaurush/google_phising/README.md

 - Send link to your device
 - Get your credential in you Firebase Database

-> This project is created intend in mind that, for knowledge of Phishing, I am not responsible for Missuing this file,(Only for Students who are Learning Phishing).
+> This project is created intend in mind that, for knowledge of Phishing, I am not responsible for Missuing this file,(Only for Students who are Learning Phishing and **ETHICAL HACKING**).